Murder of Brenda Gerow

 Brenda Marie Gerow (/dʒɜroʊ/) (February 18, 1960–c.
-April 6, 1981), previously known as Pima County Jane Doe, was a formerly unidentified American murder victim who was found on April 8, 1981.
+April 6, 1981), previously known as Pima County Jane Doe, was a formerly unidentified American murder victim whose body was found on April 8, 1981.
 In late 2014, a photograph of a facial reconstruction of the victim was made public that led to Gerow's identification the next year.
 She had been buried under a headstone with the placeholder name of "Jane Doe" with the phrase "UNK – 1981".
 Gerow's body remained unidentified for 34 years until it was announced that her remains had positively been identified.

 Disappearance and murder

 Gerow, the oldest of her siblings, disappeared in July 1980 after leaving with John "Jack" Kalhauser, her boyfriend at the time.
 She had worked at a convenience store and as a bartender at an establishment in Dracut, Massachusetts, often frequented by bikers.
 She remained in contact with family and had at one time called home stating she would be returning, yet she never did.
 Her family attempted to report her missing, yet local police declined to cooperate, due to the fact that she was an adult when she vanished.

 The body of a white female was found in the desert on April 8, 1981, in Tucson, Pima County, Arizona, near Houghton Road and Interstate 10.
 Her remains were found by hunters driving in the desert who saw a jacket hanging from a tree and then looked through the area and discovered her body lying on the ground.

 The victim was a young adult, between 18 and 22 years of age.
 The autopsy determined she died one-and-a-half to two days before her body was discovered and cause of death was strangulation by ligature.
 She had been severely beaten, in addition to being sexually assaulted.
 When found, her body was in an advanced state of decomposition rendering her facially unrecognizable and her eye color undetermined.
 The pathologist who examined her was able to determine she had a light skin complexion as well as long, light brown to blond hair.
 The victim also had a noticeable white spot on one of her upper front teeth.
 She was approximately 5 ft 2 in to 5 ft 3 in tall and weighed around 100–110 lb at the time of her death.
 Additional evidence at the scene may have been blown away due to winds.

-Her body was clothed in denim jeans, white socks with pink pom poms, a white bra, blue underwear, brown suede shoes and unique blouse that was a dark blue and had "puffy reddish-colored sleeves" with a flower design.
+Her body was clothed in denim jeans, white socks with pink pom poms, a white bra, blue panties, brown suede shoes and unique blouse that was navy blue with puffy red floral sleeves.
 A denim jacket was found hanging in brush near the body.